willking2/fish546_W15/nlap-ano/Course_Project/README.md

-Materials generated as part of the Bioinformatics course (Fish 546) with Dr. Steven Roberts at the University of Washington in Winter 2015.
+This directory contains the process and products for a *Nucella lapillus* transcriptome annotation.
+This directory was created as part of the Fish 546 course at the University of Washington with Dr. Steven Roberts during Winter 2015.

-This directory includes:
+Files in this directory:
+-